 Family members and friends should be ready to prepare themselves emotionally before the intervention.
 They have lots of built up anger and resentment towards the addict and need to be careful to not let their emotions get the best of them.

 Sometimes the addict is not ready to change and refuses to go and their lives become even much worse.
-This is why it is important to give the addict and ultimatum.

 - Loss of financial support, cutting them off

 - Stopping all around communication with the addict